windwp/windline.nvim/README.md

 ```
 ![demo](https://github.com/windwp/windline.nvim/wiki/screenshot/simple_comp.png)

-**Every component have own hightlight name define in `hl_colors` function**
+**Every component have it's own hightlight name define in `hl_colors` function**

-**A text function has a bufnr and winnr parameter that can be used it to get data from the buffer or window**
+**A text function has a bufnr and winnr parameter that can be used to get data from the buffer or window**

 A text function can return a group of child components